Our Verdict

 Driving

 Our next round of tests rated and ranked how each cordless drill was driving in fasteners.
-For this metric, we used 5-inch long, ½-inch lag screws and standard wood screws, scoring each tool on the ease and speed at which it drove the different screws in.
 The Makita XFD14Z did exceptionally well, earning one of the best scores of the entire group.

 As expected, it also did very well with the standard wood screws.
 It can easily drive them to their full depth with just a bit of pressure.
 It also offers a decent amount of control when it comes to getting the screw heads flush, though we did find a few other drills that were just a bit better in this regard.
 The adjustable clutch has 21 different torque settings, making it easy to set not to overdrive or strip any fasteners.